curityio/curity-operational-training/4-user-management/README.md

 - Sign in to the DevOps Dashboard as user `admin`.
 - Sign in to the Admin UI as user `admin` with an initial credential of `Password1`.

+## Query Data

+As you create user accounts you can also see how the Curity Identity Server stores them.\
+See the [Data Sources README](../2-data-sources/README.md) to get connected to the local database and run queries.